TurboThon/turbex/README.md

 # Build WASM and start frontend
 cd frontend/turbex-crypt && wasm-pack build --target web && cd ../frontend-svelte && npm run dev
 ```

+### Development
+#### Known issues

+- On the client side, Turbex is using both a cookie and a state, therefore when a client opens two tabs, the state is not shared
+  meaning that the second tab will appear disconnected.
+As of now, it is not possible to handle multiple tabs.
+- When reloading the window, the state is lost, meaning the private key and password are discarded, resulting in the user being disconnected
+- When uploading files, the parsing of an error from the API is incorrect, leading to the upload success not to be shown

+#### Features

+- A user should be able to review the fingerprint of the recipient
+- Would be nice if a user can sign other user's public keys, the source of trust for each user is then the user's private key